microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-connectivity-post-remotenetworks.md

 If successful, this method returns a `201 Created` response code and a [microsoft.graph.networkaccess.remoteNetwork](../resources/networkaccess-remotenetwork.md) object in the response body.

-## Example 1 : Create a remote network with just name and region
+## Example 1: Create a remote network with just name and region

 ### Request
-The following is an example of a request.
+The following example shows a request.

 <!-- {
   "blockType": "request",